MennaHalim/HTTP_Server/Readme.md

 Implementation of part of the HTTP protocol using socket programming APIs.
 # Features:
  •	Threaded (multiple clients)

  •	GET method only (retrieve an HTML document).

  •	Error handling

    o	Page Not found

    o	Bad Request

    o	Redirection

    o	Internal Server Error

- •	Response Headers includes
+ •	Response Headers includes:Content-Type, Length, Date,	Location.
- •	Content-Type
- •	Length
- •	Date
- •	Location
 # Responses:
  •	400 Bad Request
     I If there is any parsing error in the request.